 Office of the Superintendent of Real Estate

 The Office of the Superintendent of Real Estate (OSRE) is a regulatory agency of the B.C. government that protects consumers who are buying, selling or renting a home.
 OSRE carries out the duties of the Superintendent of Real Estate.

-OSRE provides oversight and support to the real estate industry in B.C.
+OSRE provides oversight and regulation of the real estate industry in B.C.
 Under the Real Estate Services Act, the Real Estate Development Marketing Act and the Strata Property Act, OSRE exercises statutory jurisdiction and takes enforcement action against misconduct.

 Real estate services